Resource-Efficient Variational Quantum Classifier: Experimental results

-We follow the preprocessing strategy described in \cite{ajibosin2024implementation}.
+We follow the preprocessing strategy described in \citep{ajibosin2024implementation}.
 Briefly, we isolate the target column, scale the original input features to a normalized range using sklearn’s \emph{StandardScaler}, and apply Principal Component Analysis (PCA) to select the most relevant features while reducing the dimensionality of the input data.
 These components represent linear combinations of the original features that capture the greatest variance within the dataset.
-The resulting PCA components are scaled to the range $[0,1]$ using sklearn’s \emph{MinMaxScaler}.
+The resulting PCA components are scaled in the range $[0,1]$ using sklearn’s \emph{MinMaxScaler}.
 Since the original datasets contain many features and we use an angle embedding method which requires one qubit per encoded feature, we limit the number of features accordingly.
-The train and test datasets are split in 80:20 ratio, and the same preprocessing technique is applied to all datasets.
+The train and test datasets are split into an 80:20 ratio.